compoundingeffects/bigpictureschool/engineering.md

 **Expecting things to fail — and planning for it anyway.** No engineered thing is risk-free.
 Bridges can crack.
 Circuits can short out.
 Software can crash.
 Good engineering doesn't pretend these risks don't exist — it plans for them.
 That's why bridges are built to hold far more weight than they'll ever actually need to (called a "safety factor"), why airplanes have backup systems in case one part fails ("redundancy"), and why some designs are built so that if something *does* go wrong, it fails in a way that's safe rather than catastrophic (a "fail-safe").
 Elevators, for example, are designed so that if the cable snaps, brakes automatically engage — the elevator doesn't just plummet.

-## How engineers actually get from idea to finished product
+## How engineers get from idea to finished product

 Engineering projects tend to follow a similar path, no matter what's being built.